Looking for information about royalties for foreign authors? The page has moved. Please update your bookmarks.

 Frequently Asked Questions

-When will the check arrive?
+When will the payment arrive?

 How do I change my address?

-Are royalties paid in foreign currencies?
+Can royalties be paid in foreign currencies?

 I was previously not a U.S. citizen, but I recently attained U.S. citizenship.
 How does this affect my royalties?